leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

    1. P has  `*` star:  there are two cases we need to process, **because `*` can match zero or more than once of  preceding element **

       1. `*` match  zero element (make the precding character repeated 0 times )
-      2. `*` match more element (make the precding character repeated mult-times, even infinite number of times)
+      2. `*` match more element (make the preceding character repeated multi-times, even infinite number of times)

-   2. P hasn't  `*` star:  For the no start case, the match will be simpler without Stars: For example, if we meet  `.`in `p`, we just need to skip it
+   2. `P` hasn't  `*` star:  For the no start case, the match will be simpler without Stars: For example, if we meet  `.`in `p`, we just need to skip it

 3. So we can using Recursion to divide and  conquer this problem